Menu

 PUMP HOLE CAMPING AREA

-Like Cairwarro, the Pump Hole camping area is across the river but it’s a fair bit closer to the main track.
+Like Caiwarro Waterhole, the Pump Hole camping area is across the river but it’s a fair bit closer to the main track.

-If I didn’t need to worry about having access to a toilet, this would probably be my second choice as we found the sites slightly more even and with a few picnic tables strewn about.
+If you don’t need to worry about having access to a toilet, this would probably be my second choice for a campsite.
+We found the sites slightly more even and with a few picnic tables strewn about.

 Plus there are a few interesting relics from a bygone farming era.